 Bioinformatics, Comparative Genomics, Genomics, Machine Learning, Protein-Protein Interactions, Systems Biology

-We study gene regulatory mechanisms by means of computational modeling.
-To facilitate our data-centric approach, we develop novel methods for analyzing large amounts of biological data, including those produced by cutting-edge high-throughput experiments.
-Our computational models provide a systematic way to investigate the functional effects of different types of perturbations to regulatory mechanisms, which creates testable hypotheses for studying human diseases and facilitates translational research.
+The Yip lab studies gene regulatory mechanisms by means of computational modeling.
+To facilitate their data-centric approach, they develop novel methods for analyzing large amounts of biological data, including those produced by cutting-edge high-throughput experiments.
+Their computational models provide a systematic way to investigate the functional effects of different types of perturbations to regulatory mechanisms, which creates testable hypotheses for studying human diseases and facilitates translational research.

 Yu Yamaguchi earned his MD from Tohoku University in Japan in 1981, followed by a PhD in 1985, and training in obstetrics and gynecology at the same institute.
 Dr. Yamaguchi came to Sanford Burnham Prebys for his postdoctoral training.
 He was appointed to the staff in 1991.